Jonny802/Practical-Application-Assignment-11.1/README.md

 **How to Run**
 1. The public project repository can be located at: https://github.com/Jonny802/Practical-Application-Assignment-11.1
-2. Download the project file `Practical_Assignment_11.1_Jonathan_O'Dea.ipynb` and `vehicles.csv` file locally
+2. Download the project file `Practical_Assignment_11.1_Jonathan_O'Dea.ipynb` and `vehicles.zip` file locally.
-3. The dataet should be located in /data locally
+3. Place it inside a local /data folder, so the structure looks like:

+│── /data

+│     └── vehicles.zip

+4. The notebook is configured to load the dataset from the /data directory.
+(You may extract vehicles.csv manually, but extraction is optional.)
-4. Run cells top-to-bottom.
+5. Run cells top-to-bottom.